pakoito/FunctionalAndroidReference/liblogic/src/main/kotlin/com/pacoworks/dereference/features/cache/README.md

 Cache is an example of representing an in-memory cache using unions

-It is recommended to be used along the Debug Drawer network module to check operations do not happen on the network
+It is recommended to be used along the Debug Drawer network module to check operations do not happen on the main thread

 The way it works is by selecting characters on a list of ids, and the information for that character will be displayed as soon as it's available